amit4184/ezyresource/docs/ec-designer/Product Setup/Custom Product Flow.md

 ---
 title: Merch Product Flow
 ---
-# **Creating a New Product in EzyCreate**

-## **Overview**

-This document outlines the step-by-step procedure to create a merchandise product in **EzyCreate**, from the initial selection of a product blank to finalizing the product page.
-It includes definitions of essential terms, preconditions, and detailed execution steps for each phase of the process.

-## **Key Terminologies**

-* **Product Blank**
-   A foundational base item (e.g., mug, t-shirt) that includes only basic definitions such as dimensions and type.
-   *Example: A standard 11oz mug with no associated template or sales info.*

-* **Product**
-   A market-ready item that includes all selling attributes like pricing, eCommerce metadata, and at least one design template.
-* **Product Types**
-* * **Customizable Product**: Users can personalize using the design tool (e.g., add text, images).

-  * **Merchandise Product**: Pre-designed product, may or may not support image uploads.

-* **Template**
-   A pre-defined design layout applied to a product blank.
-* **Template Group**
-   A collection of templates with a shared design structure used to organize variants.
-* **Variant**
-   A version of the product that differs by design, size, color, etc., within the same template group.
-* **SKU (Stock Keeping Unit)**
-   A unique identifier assigned to each variant.
-* **Merch Album**
-   A curated group of pre-uploaded images used in product customization.

-## **Preconditions**

-Before beginning, ensure the following:

-* You are logged into[ EzyAdmin](https://admin.ezycreate.com).
-* You have the necessary permissions to create and manage products.
-* At least one **Product Blank** and one **Published Template** are available.

-## **Procedure: How to Create a Merchandise Product**
+## **How to Create a Merchandise Product**

-### **Step 1: Navigate to Product Creation**
+**Step 1: Navigate to Product Creation**

-1. Log in to EzyAdmin.
+* Log in to EzyAdmin.
-2. From the left sidebar, go to Products → My Products.
+* In the left sidebar, go to Products → My Products.
-3. Click + Create new product.
+* Click + Create new product.

 **Step 2: Select a Product Blank**

-1. Under Step 1 - Product Blank, click Select product blank.
+* Under Step 1 - Product Blank, click Select product blank.
-2. Choose a base item (e.g., Standard Mug).
+* Choose a base item (e.g., Standard Mug).
-3. Preview details such as name, ID, size, description.
+* Preview the selected product blank (name, ID, size, description).
-4. Click Next.
+* Click Next.

 **Step 3: Choose Product Type**

-1. In the Product Type tab, select:
-2. * Merch product
-3. Click Next.

-### **Step 4: Select Template**

-1. Click Select a template.
-2. Choose your desired template design.
-    *Note: If the template doesn’t appear, confirm it’s published.*
-3. Click Next.

-### **Step 5: Add Product Variants**

-1. In the Product Variants tab, click + Add variants.
-2. Ensure:

-3. * All variants are from the same template group.

-   * All are visually unique.

-   * One is marked as default using the Set default option.

-4. Use the trash icon to delete any unwanted variant.
-5. Click Next.

-### **Step 6: Enter Product Details**

-1. Select the product language (e.g., English).
-2. Fill in the following:
-3. * Product Name

-   * Description

-   * Specifications (materials, dimensions, etc.)

-   * Tags (for filtering and search)
-4. Click Next.

-### **Step 7: Manage Albums & Upload Settings**

-1. Click Select albums to associate image collections.
-    *(You can manage these via Creative Asset → Merch Albums)*
-2. Remove any albums not required.
-   Optionally, enable Allow users to upload photos while customizing.
-3. Click Next.

-### **Step 8: Set Product Prices**

-1. View all added variants along with editable fields: SKU & Price
-2. Click the Edit icon next to each to set prices.
-3. After editing, click Save for each entry.
-4. Click Next.

-### **Step 9: Upload Mockup Images**

-1. Upload mockups or preview images.
-2. Ensure mockups visually represent the selected template.

-3. Click Next.

-### **Step 10: Final Preview and Save**

-1. Review the complete product setup, including: Product details, Variants, Pricing, Albums & Mockups
-2. If everything looks accurate, click Save.

-Your merchandise product is now ready for publishing and sale on the platform.
-If you need additional guidance or encounter issues during setup, please contact the support team at **support@ezycreate.com**.
+* In the Product Type tab, select:
+* Merch product
+* Click Next.

+**Step 4: Select Template**

+* Click Select a template.
+* Choose a template design.
+* Note: If your template does not appear, ensure it is published.
+* Click Next.

+**Step 5: Add Product Variants**

+* In the Product Variants tab:Click + Add variants.
+* Only designs from the same template group can be added.
+* Use the "Set default" option to mark one variant as the default.
+* Use the trash icon to remove a variant.

+Important:

+All variants must be visually unique.

+All variants must belong to the same template group.

+One variant must be marked as default.

+Click Next.

+**Step 6: Enter Product Details**

+* Select the product language (e.g., English).
+* Fill in:

+Product Name

+Description

+Specifications (materials, dimensions, etc.)

+Tags (used for filtering and search)

+* Click Next.

+**Step 7: Manage Albums & Upload Settings**

+* Click Select albums to associate image collections.
+(You can also manage merch albums from Creative asset → merch albums)
+* Remove any undesired albums.
+* Optionally enable "Allow users to upload photos while customizing".
+* Click Next.

+**Step 8: Set Product Prices**

+* All added variants will be shown with editable: SKU & Price
+* Click the Edit icon for each to update pricing.
+* Click Save after updating each entry.
+* Click Next.

+**Step 9: Upload Mockup Images**

+* Upload visual previews/mockups.
+* Ensure the mockups visually represent the template accurately.
+* Click Next.

+**Step 10: Final Preview and Save**

+* Review all information:
+* Product details
+* Variants
+* Pricing
+* Albums
+* Mockups

+If everything is correct, click Save.

+## **Need Help?**

+If you're stuck, don’t worry — just email us at support@ezycreate.com or send your thoughts to feedback@ezycreate.com.